Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

 An initial set of COSE algorithm identifiers for this purpose is defined in {{cose-algs-arkg}}.

-The following CDDL [RFC8610] example represents an `ARKG-P256` public seed restricted to generating derived keys for use with the ESP256 [I-D.jose-fully-spec-algs] signature algorithm:
+The following CDDL [RFC8610] example represents an `ARKG-P256` public seed restricted to generating derived keys for use with the ESP256 [RFC9864] signature algorithm:

 ~~~cddl
 {